 What Is Acousterr Tab Maker?

-Acousterr’s tab maker is a tablature making application which can be used to write down and compose music.
+Acousterr’s tab maker is a tablature-making application that can be used to write down and compose music.
 Users can create tabs, play them out, and explore tabs created by other users.
 They can choose any instrument like guitar, bass, piano, ukulele, and more.
-The sounds are mathematically modeled to be generated at runtime for any combination of notes and effects like hammer ons, pull offs, etc for different types of instruments.
+The sounds are mathematically modeled to be generated at runtime for any combination of notes and effects like hammer-ons, pull-offs, etc for different types of instruments.

 If you’ve ever heard of Guitar Pro, this online-based software is similar to that but with a few differentiators, which we’ll get into further below.

 How to Use Acousterr?

 There are a variety of features that are available through the Acousterr Tab Maker interface.
 Although the options for instrument embellishments are still fairly limited, the interface is pretty simple to use.
 If you’ve never used Tab Maker before, I would recommend checking out and clicking through the “How to…” section in the sidebar.

 Clicking each section shows additional details and instructions for how to use Tab Maker.
 For example, if I want to learn how to apply a capo to my tablature, I can click the Apply capo(s) link and I will be presented with further instructions on how to do so.